KokkinosThanos/The-Solar-System/README.md

-This application is dockerised
-You also can check the GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql
+This application is dockerised, as you clone it you can test it localy Also check the real-time GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql